-(e.g., praeties gaidemies, pasierie a rootalon, data analysis, statistics/r
+(e.g., practice guidelines, published research, data analysis, statistics)?

-Simply insert "same as" whenever a an entry is identical to another entry.
+Simply insert "same as" whenever an entry is identical to another entry.

 Inpatient:

 Outpatient:

 If subclassifications are used Office visit:

 Outpatient other:

 Emergency:

 Prescription drug:

-approval protocol, as written, and any as providers are comparable to and no more itten processes and strategies. strating that the processes and strategies used to design the certification written processes and strategies used to apply the NQTL for MH/SUD estringently applied than the processes and strategies used to design the and any processes and strategies used to apply the NQTL for M/S providers
+Step 4: Comparative analysis of as written processes and strategies.
+Provide the comparative analysis demonstrating that the processes and strategies used to design the certification approval protocol, as written, and any as written processes and strategies used to apply the NQTL for MH/SUD providers are comparable to and no more stringently applied than the processes and strategies used to design the certification approval protocol, as written, and any processes and strategies used to apply the NQTL for M/S provider

-Simply insert "same as" whenever a an entry is identical to another entry.
+Simply insert "same as" whenever an entry is identical to another entry.

 Inpatient:

 Outpatient:

-If subclassifications are used
+If subclassifications are used Office visit:

+Outpatient other: